Kotlin/KEEP/proposals/data-class-inheritance.md

 }
 ```

-## Related issues
+## Issues to be fixed

 * [KT-10330](https://youtrack.jetbrains.com/issue/KT-10330).
    The original issue with the sealed hierarchy use case.
 * [KT-11306](https://youtrack.jetbrains.com/issue/KT-11306).
-   Because of this issue, it's not possible to specify for example abstract `toString` in the base class and rely on auto-generated members in data subclasses.
+   Unless this issue is fixed, it's not possible to specify for example abstract `toString` in the base class and rely on auto-generated members in data subclasses.
 This can hurt in sealed hierarchies where some of the subclasses are data classes and some are not.

 ## Alternatives